jethrocsau/jethrocsau.github.io/content/publication/1_AFDesign/index.md

 ---
-title: 'Precision Generation of Cyclic Peptides using AlphaFold'
+title: 'Precision Design of Cyclic Peptides using AlphaFold'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here